-Status of project: recruitment closed
+Status of project: completed

 Researchers involved in this study included Prof Kim Bennell, Dr Michelle Hall, Tim Wrigley and Libby Spiers at the University of Melbourne with collaborators from the University of Sydney.
 This study was funded by the National Health and Medical Research Council and by the Australian Hip Arthroscopy Education and Research Foundation.

 Take part in our other research projects

 This study is comparing the effects of physiotherapy versus physiotherapy and a mobile app on knee osteoarthritis symptoms.